 Interestingly, up until 1969, the Takayama Jinya served as the local government office.

-So grab your tickets, take off your shoes and check out the various tatami mat rooms that once served as offices, conference rooms, guest rooms and residential space.
+So grab your tickets, take off your shoes and check out the various tatami mat rooms that once served as offices, conference rooms, guest rooms, and a residential space.

 3. See the Sakurayama Hachimangu Shrine